- advertisements -

 Yellow Fruits

-Yellow fruits are known for their sunny color and often sweet, tangy taste.
-They provide essential vitamins like vitamin C and are refreshing additions to meals.
+Yellow fruits are known for their bright color and often sweet or tangy taste.
+In addition, they commonly provide essential nutrients such as vitamin C. Therefore, they are refreshing additions to many meals.
 Popular yellow fruits are:

 • Banana